syncfusion-content/wpf-docs/wpf/TextInputLayout/Getting-Started.md

 ## Initialize TextInputLayout

-Import the Text input layout namespace as demonstrated in the following code snippet.
+Import the text input layout namespace as demonstrated in the following code snippet.

 {% tabs %}